-- There are also times when you want to contact your car, not the driver, in particular to know where the car is.
+- There are also times when you want to contact your car, and not the driver.
+Particularly when you need to know where the car is.
 Ignoring the possible privacy and security concerns for a moment, being able to text your car and have it auto-respond with its location would be a super handy feature.
 Doubly so if you have a teenager at the wheel.

 - Big antennae - Smartphones are fashion accessories, and as such they must be sleek.
 A smart phone that can't get a decent signal for data can be frustrating, but a GPS that can't get a lock for navigation is positively maddening.
 A car stereo also has to look cool, but it's possible to camouflage unsightly WiFi, GSM, and GPS antennae into the car to improve the range, reliability, and stability of these signals.

 - Multi-user - Unlike a smartphone, a car can have multiple users in the form of drivers, but also multiple simultaneous users the form of passengers.
 Having a dedicated car console set up with multiple simultaneous users in mind would be less of a distraction for the driver when it comes time to decide who is in charge of in flight entertainment.

 - Having multiple screens and audio outputs that can access separate video and audio feeds would be great.
-If the car is a WiFi hot spot, media on the dash unit could be streamed to tablets or built-in screens without access to the Internet.
+If the car is a WiFi hot spot, media stored on the dash unit could be streamed to tablets or built-in screens without access to the Internet.
 The car could become a kind of local cache for streaming media.

 - Most hands-free telephone systems have one microphone which is optimally placed for the driver.
 This does nothing for the privacy of the call since anyone in the car can hear; all it does is make it hard for others in the car to participate in a telephone conversation.
 If the hands-free system had multiple microphones dispersed around the vehicle, anyone in the car could participate, making the car a kind of rolling conference room.
 You'd be surprised how often I have encountered people shouting in the car to be heard on the other end of the call.

 - Car telephony is about voice, not necessarily text, so multiple users could forward their phones to the number for the dash phone, if they so choose, and continue to receive texts in the usual manner.

 - Multi-camera - Cars are now being equipped with backup cameras that engage when the car is put into reverse.
 Dashboard cameras like those used in American police cars and Russian civilian cars are also becoming popular for insurance and safety reasons.
 Making these camera feeds visible to auxiliary screens could be useful for a couple of cases:

-- Big-ass-batteries - Battery life is a constant worry with a high-end smart phone.
+- Big-ass-batteries - Battery life is a constant worry with a high-end smart phone, especially for old phones.
 It's also a critical safety concern if you are relying on your smartphone to call for help, or to get weather or traffic information.
 As luck would have it, cars have significantly larger batteries than smartphones, and have alternators to charge those batteries when the engine is running.

 - Having a large battery pack for the dash unit to use when the car is off would be handy for avoiding boot times, for downloading updates via WiFi when the car is at home, and making it possible to communicate with the car when it is turned off

-- A smart charge controller could extend the life of both the battery pack and the car's batteries
+- A smart charge controller could extend the life of both the dash system battery pack and the car's batteries

 - A large enough unit could possibly double as a built-in jump start mechanism, especially if the unit could be charged by AC power if needed